Roihn/SABM/README.md

 Please make sure you have the valid openai api key for GPT4.
 Otherwise, you may need to apply for one before you test our codes.

-Two options are prepared for you to easily enter your api key with our codebase.
+Two options are prepared for you to easily apply your api key to our codebase.
 You can choose either one of them, or both.

-1. Setup envirionment variable
+1. Setup environment variable

     Run the following command in your terminal.